 You will need to avoid heavy lifting or strenuous activity for about 6 weeks.
 You may slowly resume your normal, light activities.

-Follow up with your doctor as often as your doctor says you need to.
+Follow up with your provider as you are told.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.